adnanraghib1308/snake-game/README.md

 # snake-game

-This is a web based snake game using datastructure.
+This is a web based snake game using data structures.